weDevsOfficial/texty/readme.txt

 == Changelog ==

+= v1.1.1 (2 June, 2022) =

+ - **Fix:** WordPress 6.0 compatibility

 = v1.1 (31 Aug, 2021) =

-  **Fix:** Responsive issue in the settings panel was fixed where the name of gateways were overflowing the total viewport.
+ - **Fix:** Responsive issue in the settings panel was fixed where the name of gateways were overflowing the total viewport.
-  **Fix:** Remove duplicate numbers while sending messages.
+ - **Fix:** Remove duplicate numbers while sending messages.
 If a message is being sent and somehow two person have the same numbers, it'll only send one message.
-  **New:** Syncing of vendor phone number from Dokan added while registration.
+ - **New:** Syncing of vendor phone number from Dokan added while registration.
 When a vendor was registering, his phone number from Dokan wasn't syncing as a Texty number, which prevented him to receive messages.

 = v1.0 (22 Jan, 2021) =